ghuls/re7zip/README.md

 ### Version 1.2

   - Improve accessing files over HTTP
-  - Add "/l" and "-l" option for listing the contents of an archive.
+  - Add `/l` and `-l` option for listing the contents of an archive.
-  - remove our hacked sevenzipjbinding-AllPlatforms.jar version: lib/sevenzipjbinding-AllPlatforms-re7zip.jar
+  - remove our hacked sevenzipjbinding-AllPlatforms.jar version: `lib/sevenzipjbinding-AllPlatforms-re7zip.jar`
-  - Update 7-Zip-JBinding library to version 4.65-1.06rc-extr-only.
+  - Update [7-Zip-JBinding library](http://sevenzipjbind.sourceforge.net/) to version 4.65-1.06rc-extr-only.
-  - Map archive type "7z" to SEVEN_ZIP so sevenzipjbinding can use it.
+  - Map archive type `7z` to `SEVEN_ZIP` so sevenzipjbinding can use it.

 ### Version 1.1